hmatzner/text-classification/README.md

 different files.
 - `variables.py`: This file includes functions that simplify the process of reading and saving variables.
-- `preprocessing.py`: This file includes functions for all the particular preprocessing steps any of the three approaches need.
+- `preprocessing.py`: This file includes functions for the particular preprocessing steps of any of the three approaches need.
 - `eda.py`: This file includes functions to perform exploratory data analysis with all three approaches.
 - `modeling.py`: This file includes functions for the modeling part of all three